Symposium Herman Bavinck Lecture

 The symposium will take place on June 11th 2021 in the Lemkerzaal in Kampen (Broederstraat 16).
 The symposium can be attended online as well.
 The Herman Bavinck Lecture is open to the public and free of charge.
 Registration is required.

 The fee for the evening program, including dinner, is €99,-*.
 Register here.

 Attendance of the entire symposium entitles to a 0.25 EC certificate for Permanent Education.

-*In case the precautions concerning COVID-19 cause the organization to hold the entire symposium online, restitution of the fee is unfortunately not possible.
+*In case the precautions concerning COVID-19 cause the organization to hold the entire symposium online, the fee will be used for a professional online presentation.

 About professor Schirrmacher